 What is a virtual CFO?

-The Virtual CFO is a new concept.
-It's a way for small businesses to get CFO support that they wouldn't have been able to afford previously.
+The virtual CFO is a way for small businesses to get CFO support that they wouldn't have been able to afford previously.

 How the cloud can help you offer a virtual CFO service

-If you want to offer valued-added services such as Virtual CFO, the first step is to start using cloud technology.
-The cloud offers several benefits that will help you set up a Virtual CFO service:
+If you want to offer value-added services such as virtual CFO, the first step is to start using cloud technology.
+The cloud offers several benefits that will help you set up a virtual CFO service:

-- Cloud accounting software gives you real-time reporting and analytics features.
-These help you gain insight into a client’s financial condition.
+- Cloud accounting software gives you real-time reporting and analytics features that can help you gain insight into a client’s financial condition

-- Cloud accounting and business management solutions are accessible anytime, anywhere.
-This means you can offer Virtual CFO services to your clients from any location.
+- Cloud accounting and business management solutions are accessible anytime, anywhere which means you can offer virtual CFO services to your clients from any location

 This shows how cloud accounting can automate a low-value task, leaving you with more time to work on more profitable business.